Iced Christmas Biscuits are an easy and fun activity for the whole family to do together!

 Add food colouring for Black, Red and Green royal icing to the other 3 bowls.

-How to pipe royal icing on to Christmas biscuits?
+How to pipe royal icing onto Christmas biscuits?

 Ready for piping the royal icing on the biscuits?
 Make sure the biscuits have completely cooled first.